picodata/picodata/doc/adr/2025-09-22-webui-auth-jwt.md

         - `error`: error description token, as per the [error type](#error-types).
         - `errorMessage`: error message with any technical details that have no need to be relayed to the end user; mainly for debugging purposes.

+- `GET /config` - returns current WebUI configuration.
+    - Response 200 JSON fields:
+        - `isAuthEnabled`: boolean - reflects the state of `jwt_secret`:\
+        `false` if empty and auth should be disabled, `true` otherwise

 ### Error types

 All errors are to be sent as description tokens.\